Windows XP - Standby Button Grayed Out

 Still Not Working?

-One problem that was rampant when XP first came out, was that the computers people had troubles with was just too old!
-The problem lied in the motherboard chip set.
+One possible problem is your computer may just be too old!
+The problem lies in the motherboard chip set.
 The motherboard has to have Advanced Configuration and Power Interface [ACPI] / Power Management features.
 If not, then you will not be able to utilize the standby feature.
-However, most computers these days have these features standard.
+This should be a rare problem as most computers have these features.

-The previous tips should have fixed your problem but sometimes there is something else amiss with your computer.
-Another problem is your peripherals like the keyboard and mouse have mucked things up.
+If the above tips have not fixed your problem there could be something else amiss with your computer.
+Your peripherals (keyboard and mouse) may have mucked things up.
 If you believe that this is your problem, simply connect the original keyboard and mouse and see if the situation has been fixed.

 If all else fails and you still are having this problem, you will need to contact some kind of support.
 Call your manufacturer, send them an e-mail; just get in contact with them.
 They will have more information and ideas that are specific to your computer that you should try.